mtripg6666tdr/safe-traverse/README.md

 Use the `async` method to support asynchronous operations.

-If the current object state is `Promise` and you want the fulfilled value, normally you have to extract the raw `Promise` value.
+If the current object state is `Promise` and you want the fulfilled value, you may want to extract the raw `Promise` from `value`.
 ```ts
 const obj = {
   fn: async () => {